Online Ordinations, Are they Legal on Long Island?

 I had a couple come last fall with a second license for me to sign, so there would be no question as to the validity of their marriage.
 He had cancer and his children didn’t like the wife.
 He had no doubt that as soon as he passed, they would contest the will and try to have the marriage declared invalid because a friend, ULC ordained, married them.
 Although I was able to help them, their situation still saddens me to this day.

-Once again, with all that said, my advice is, if you really want your friend to get ordained online to perform your ceremony, just get legally married at town hall first.
+With all that said, my advice is, if you really want your friend to get ordained online to perform your ceremony, just get legally married at town hall first.
 If you want to be legally married in front of family and friends, hire someone who is legal to marry you.
 If you have been married by someone ordained online, go down to Town Hall and get legally married.

 For more cases and information from other states see Wikipedia.